Configure HDInsight clusters for Microsoft Entra integration with Enterprise Security Package

 Enterprise Security Package (ESP) provides Active Directory integration for Azure HDInsight.
 This integration allows domain users to use their domain credentials to authenticate with HDInsight clusters and run big data jobs.

-ESP is generally available in HDInsight 3.6 and 4.0 for these cluster types: Apache Spark, Interactive, Hadoop, and HBase.
-ESP for the Apache Kafka cluster type is in preview with best-effort support only.
+ESP is generally available in HDInsight 4.0 and 5.0 for these cluster types: Apache Spark, Interactive, Hadoop, Apache Kafka, and HBase.
 ESP clusters created before the ESP GA date (October 1, 2018) are not supported.

 There are a few prerequisites to complete before you can create an ESP-enabled HDInsight cluster:

-- An existing on-premises Active Directory and Azure Active Directory.
+- An existing on-premises Active Directory and Microsoft Entra ID.

-- Check Azure AD-DS health status to ensure synchronization completed.
+- Check Microsoft Entra Domain Services health status to ensure synchronization completed.

 - Create and authorize a managed identity.